 **Advanced Booking Essential**

-We invite groups of 6+ people to come enjoy Afternoon Tea In our Vintage Tea Rooms.
+We invite you to come enjoy Afternoon Tea In our Vintage Tea Rooms.
 We make all of our produce fresh on site so advanced booking is essential.

 Homemade & Wholefood